FarPay/Webhook/README.md

 # Welcome
-FarPay has extended the event model with external webhooks, that are fire internal events to your invoice/payment system.
+FarPay has extended the event model with external webhooks, that are fire internal events to your domain system.

 # Communication form
 All Webhooks have the it in common taht, they can be communicated with